-To make it Paleo and Whole30 compliant, I had to make a few minor adjustments to the traditional recipe: Use compliant oil, omit flour as a thickening agent, and use a compliant stock.
+This dutch oven beef stew recipe is 100% Whole30 and Paleo, hurray!
+I had to make a few minor adjustments to a classic beef stew recipe — I used Whole30 compliant oil, omitted flour as a thickening agent, and then used a compliant stock.

-What we end up with is a hearty and unbelievably flavorful beef stew that mirrors all the important aspects of the traditional dish…. that just happens to also be Whole30.
+What we ended up with is a hearty and unbelievably flavorful beef stew that mirrors all the important aspects of the traditional dish, now it’s jus Whole30 compliant and Paleo approved.
+It has the most flavorful broth and tender beef, and it’s so simple to make.

 I don’t know about you, but there are just some days that I need a hearty stew for dinner.
-When it’s chilly and I’m in need of some comfort food, stew is what I go for!
+When the weather start to get cold and I’m in need of some comfort food, stew is what I go for!
+It’s the perfect meal for a chilly day.

 You may also like: Dutch Oven Roasted Chicken, Garlic Butter Steak Bites, Irish Lamb Stew.